 Snapchat works in a way that allows users to communicate with one another in a private and discreet way.
 Anything that is shared through Snapchat will automatically disappear, so users don’t have to worry about a “paper trail” of their actions on the Snapchat app like they might with other social media platforms.

-When you send a picture or video on Snapchat, whoever you send it to can open it and view it for up to 10 seconds before the message disappears.
+When you send a picture or video, whoever you send it to can open it and view it for up to 10 seconds before the message disappears.
 If you choose to share a picture or video on your “story,” your friends will have the chance to view it for 24 hours before it disappears.

-There are plenty of different ways to add contacts to Snapchat.
-You can search for people by their user name, have Snapchat look through your device's address book, scan someone's Snapchat identity code, or even add someone who's looking for Snapchat friends nearby!
+There are plenty of different ways to add contacts to share with.
+You can search for people by their user name, have Snapchat look through your device's address book, scan someone's Snapchat identity code, or even add someone who's looking friends nearby!

-Take a picture or record a video, and then send your "snap" to your friends on Snapchat!
+Take a picture or record a video, and then send your "snap" to your friends!
 You can choose how long that you want others to be able to see it, and when that time is up... poof!
 No trace of your content!

 Express yourself through your snaps!
 Decide whether or not they'll have audio, add a caption or emoji, draw on them, or apply an artistic filter.
 Do whatever you think will help get the point of your message home, because your recipient can only see it once!